The Daura Gallery as a Tool for Faculty and Students

 The Daura Gallery is a vital resource at Lynchburg College for both faculty and students as a tool for research, teaching, and learning.
 The Gallery seeks to build relationships and further collaborations with faculty and students in their multidisciplinary projects.

-The Daura Gallery’s vision is to be a teaching Gallery with a premier collection and programs designed to complement, support, and challenge the academic experience of Lynchburg College students.
+The Daura Gallery’s vision is to be a teaching Gallery with programs designed to complement, support, and challenge the academic experience of Lynchburg College students.
 The Daura Gallery staff are happy to work with you to provide guidance and support for your projects.
 We will make every effort to accommodate your projects with the staff and facility resources available at the time.

 The Daura Gallery presents exhibitions featuring works from the collection and works on loan of the highest possible quality and broadest range consistent with the Gallery’s mission.
 Exhibitions and related educational programs are designed to interact with and support the academic experience of Lynchburg College students and to encourage the interdisciplinary affiliation of the visual arts with all other academic disciplines.
 In scheduling exhibitions, consideration is given to the Gallery’s educational objectives, to teaching programs of the College, and to special interests within the College and the community.